Question

 RUN;

-Can I read multiple flat files into a single DATA step?
 Yes, try the following sample code which reads the 3 flat files sequentially:

 FILENAME indata